 - Maple Syrup - This natural sweetener is perfect in the vegan cream layer.

-- Whipped Topping - The kind you get does matter here.
+- Whipped Topping – The kind you get does matter here.
 I highly recommend the topping called “Coco Whip” by So Delicious or another frozen tub.
-The canned options are a bit too soft.
+The air-compacted canned options are a bit too soft.

-- Dark Rum (optional) - Dark rum, marsala wine, or any vegan coffee liqueur works.
+- Dark Rum – (Optional) Dark rum, marsala wine, or any vegan coffee liqueur works.

 - Cocoa Powder - A fine dusting of vegan cocoa adds a rich chocolate flavor.